pdulak/nagiosBackupCheck/README.rst

 Nagios Check - verify backup files age
 ======================================

-The script is looking for the most recent file mathing pattern in given directory.
+The script is looking for the most recent file matching pattern in given directory.
 The file age is calculated in hours.
 Status is related to the file age.

 Sample usage: